 ORCA Card - transportation card used across systems in the Seattle area

-Pavilion - officially the Pigott Pavilion, location for offices like OMA, CAPS, Career Engagement, ISC, Education Abroad, Super Copy, and more.
+Pavilion - officially the Pigott Pavilion, location for offices like MOSAIC, CAPS, Career Engagement, ISC, Education Abroad, Super Copy, and more.
 Not to be confused with the Pigott Building!

-Pigott - Pigott Building, location of a lot of classrooms and the Albers School of Business.
+Pigott - Pigott Building, location of many classrooms and the Albers School of Business.
 Not to be confused with the Pigott Pavilion (aka the Pavilion)!

-PSafe - Department of Public Safety (DPS).
-Staff are on campus 24/7.
+DPS - Department of Public Safety, available for support on campus 24/7.

 Quadstock - annual spring music festival sponsored by SEAC